ghost-itz/posinstall-archlinux/README.md

 Reboot your system

-# For execution files .sh use: sudo sh "filename"
+# For execution files .sh use: sh "filename"

 ## 🚀 Instalação e execução